 - In child custody cases, the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA) determines the jurisdiction.

 - If you get divorced in Georgia, then you move to Texas and your ex-spouse moves to New York the UCCJEA will determine jurisdiction.

 The bottom line is that you need to discuss your particular situation with a lawyer.
 Because the correct jurisdiction is dependent on so many factors, it takes an attorney with dedicated experience in family law to advise you best.
-At The Siemon Law Firm, we have that experience.
-Our attorneys practice family law exclusively, giving us the detailed knowledge you seek.

 What Happens If I File In The Wrong Jurisdiction?

 If you attempt to file in the wrong county or state, the clerk's office may realize the error and not accept your complaint for divorce.
 Or, the clerk's office may not notice, which means you may become deeply involved in the divorce proceedings before a competent lawyer gets involved and realizes the court does not have the jurisdiction to hear the case.
 This can result in the case being dismissed after you have already invested a significant amount of time and money into it.